Jonathanseng/Combinatorics-Permutation/README.md

 * **Operation research:** Combinatorics is used in operation research to solve problems such as scheduling, routing, and packing.
 For example, the knapsack problem is a packing problem that is solved using combinatorics.
 * **Other fields:** Combinatorics has applications in many other fields, such as economics, biology, and chemistry.

+Permutations are important in many areas of mathematics and computer science.
+For example, they can be used to:

+* Count the number of ways to arrange a group of objects.
+* Solve problems involving shortest paths.
+* Generate random numbers.
+* Encrypt and decrypt messages.

+In mathematics, permutations are used to study the order of objects.
+For example, the permutation {1, 2, 3} represents the order in which the numbers 1, 2, and 3 are arranged.
+Permutations can be used to count the number of ways to arrange a group of objects.
+For example, the number of ways to arrange 3 objects is 3! = 6.

+In computer science, permutations are used to solve problems involving shortest paths.
+For example, the shortest path from one vertex to another in a graph can be found by finding the permutation of the vertices that minimizes the total distance traveled.
+Permutations can also be used to generate random numbers.
+For example, a random permutation of the numbers 1 to n can be used to generate a random number between 1 and n.

+Finally, permutations are used in cryptography to encrypt and decrypt messages.
+For example, the Caesar cipher is a simple encryption algorithm that uses a permutation of the alphabet to encrypt messages.

-Here are some specific examples of how combinatorics is used in the real world:
+Here are some examples of how permutations are used in the real world:

-* Combinatorics is used in computer science to design algorithms for searching and sorting data.
-For example, the quicksort algorithm is a sorting algorithm that is based on combinatorics.
-The quicksort algorithm works by recursively partitioning the data into two halves and then sorting each half recursively.
-The number of possible partitions of a set of data is calculated using combinatorics.
-* Combinatorics is used in probability to calculate the probability of events.
-For example, the probability of rolling a 6 on a die is calculated using combinatorics.
-The probability of rolling a 6 is 1/6 because there are 6 possible outcomes of rolling a die and only 1 of those outcomes is a 6.
-* Combinatorics is used in statistics to design experiments and to analyze data.
-For example, the chi-squared test is a statistical test that is based on combinatorics.
-The chi-squared test is used to compare the observed frequencies of data to the expected frequencies.
-The number of possible ways to arrange the observed and expected frequencies is calculated using combinatorics.
+* When you shuffle a deck of cards, you are creating a permutation of the cards.
+* When you arrange the numbers on a lottery ticket, you are creating a permutation of the numbers.
+* When you arrange the letters in a word, you are creating a permutation of the letters.

-Combinatorics is a powerful tool that can be used to solve many different kinds of problems.
-If you are interested in learning more about combinatorics, there are many resources available online and in libraries.
+Permutations are a powerful tool that can be used to solve many different problems.
+If you are interested in learning more about permutations, there are many resources available online and in libraries.